MikesGlitch/assessments/README.md

 I encourage you to look at my personal projects as well!
 They are much more interesting.

-My personal projects area available on my [GitHub](https://github.com/MikesGlitch).
+My personal projects are available on my [GitHub](https://github.com/MikesGlitch).